Samson-Mano/Truss_static_analysis_cpp/README.md

 - ~~Add load and constraint to the model by clicking on the node~~
 - ~~Text in GUI to show load value, length, node number, member number etc.~~
 - ~~import/export model in native format~~
-- UI for updating material
+- ~~UI for updating material~~
 - Build solver
-- Color profile for the model environment
+- ~~Color profile for the model environment
+- Map the results to nodes and elements
+- Postprocessing using Dynamic draw
+- Animate results

 # Plane truss finite element solver